Jefferson County Alabama assistance programs.

 Triumph Youth And Adult Community Development – The non-profit provide services and financial assistance to the low income to help them meet the critical needs on the community in an effort to help improve the quality of life for families.
 Some of the programs offered include Electric Service Payment Assistance, GED Instruction, Gas Service Payment Assistance, and Food Pantries.
 4910 Huntsville Avenue, Bessemer, Alabama 35020.
 Dial (205) 424-6892

 Urban League - Birmingham tenants and homeowners can benefit from counseling or financial support to prevent foreclosure or evictions.
 They also offer employment services, help to the youth, as well as arrange credit counseling and budgeting.
 Minorities as well as families in poverty may qualify.
-More information.
+More on Birmingham Alabama Urban League.

 Below is information on Alabama non-profit organizations and assistance programs that help people across Jefferson County and Birmingham Alabama.
 Get foreclosure counseling, help with utility bills, legal aid, and other aid.

 In addition to below, you can find more non-profits, charities, state of Alabama government programs, and organizations that focus on groceries.
 Locations across the region focus on preventing hunger or helping families apply for resources such as food stamps or vouchers from WIC.
-Read more food pantries in Jefferson County Alabama.
+There are also soup kitchens for hot meals near you.

 23rd Street Baptist Church South ((205) 251-1752) provides clothing and food.